 Whether as a 103-year-old site for pro baseball or as an 87-year-old stadium, the corner of Michigan and Trumbull is the home of memories for millions of fans.
 The park sat vacant since hosting its final game on Sept.
 27, 1999, until June 30, 2008, when demolition began.

 Professional baseball was first played on the site, at a 5,000-seat ballpark known as Bennett Park, on April 28, 1896 — three years before Detroit even had an auto plant.
 The field, named after fan favorite Charlie Bennett, was built on the former site of a municipal hay market.
 The park was razed after the 1911 season and replaced with 23,000-seat Navin Field.
-The ballpark as we know it today opened April 20, 1912, the same day as Fenway Park in Boston — and six days after the RMS Titanic sank.
+The ballpark as we know it today opened April 20, 1912, the same day as Fenway Park in Boston — and five days after the RMS Titanic sank.

 The queen of diamonds

 Tiger Stadium was designed by the father and son team of Frank C. Osborn and Kenneth H. Osborn.
 Frank Osborn founded Osborn Engineering in Cleveland in 1892.
 The company pioneered in the use of reinforced concrete and built municipal and industrial facilities throughout the country.
 The firm designed more than 100 sports stadiums, including Fenway Park in Boston and Yankee Stadium in New York.
 Bernard Green of the same firm also designed Michigan Stadium in Ann Arbor.